tyleryouk/00os-origin/00reaper/00OS-commands/documentation/testing/testing-framework.md

-# 00OS Command Testing Framework
+# 00OS Command Testing Implementation Guide

 ## Overview

-This document outlines the testing framework for 00OS commands, designed to ensure reliability, consistency, and maintainability across all command implementations.
-By implementing a standardized testing approach, we can verify command behavior, catch regressions, and document expected functionality.
+This document provides the technical implementation details for the 00OS command testing framework.
+It complements the testing standards defined in testing-standards.md by providing concrete examples, code templates, and utilities for implementing tests.

 ## Testing Principles